-In the Scholarship form general knowledge about France and a wide range of vocabulary are necessary tools, so radio and television programmes, newspaper, magazine, and internet articles tend to replace textbooks.
+In the Scholarship form, general knowledge about France and a wide range of vocabulary are necessary tools, so newspaper, magazine, and internet articles tend to replace textbooks.

-All the children in the second and fourth year will spend three weeks in a “chalet” in the French Alps in term time.
-During their stay in the Alps, the children will follow a school timetable while speaking French and learning about French culture and way of life.
+All the children in the second and fourth year will spend two or three weeks in the school’s chalet in the French Alps in term time.
+During their stay in the Alps, the children have French lessons and participate in a wide variety of outdoor activities while speaking French and learning about French culture and way of life.

-We put emphasis on accurate pronunciation from the very beginning.
-Spanish and English are both open languages, consequently an authentic sounding accent is easily within reach.
-We also study the culture, history and geography of Spain and other Spanish speaking countries.
+We put emphasis on accurate pronunciation from the very beginning and pupils make very quick progress, building confidence particularly in speaking. ¡Viva! is our chosen course of study.
+It is a fun, interactive course which highlights the culture, history and geography of Spain and other Spanish speaking countries.